 The process for the production of the Annual Governance Statement should also mean that all key risks which would relate to the financial statements have been considered.
-In response to your letter dated 27th March 2015 please therefore find responses to your questions below and the completed Appendix 1, as requested.
+In response to your correspondence please find responses to your questions below and also the completed Appendix 1, as requested.